Professional,

 Everyone goes through challenging situations in life.
 Even though you may have successfully navigated through previous difficulties you many now find you need extra support.
 Seeking help is not a sign of weakness; in fact, therapy is for people who have enough self-awareness to realize they need a helping hand.
 This is something to be admired.
 You are taking responsibility by accepting your position in life and making a commitment to change the situation by seeking therapy.
 Therapy provides long-lasting benefits and support, giving you the tools you need to avoid triggers, re-direct damaging patterns, and overcome the challenges you face.

-Why do people get therapy?
+Why do people go to therapy?

 Each person’s therapy experience will be slightly different based on the presenting issue and goals you have for therapy.
 Generally, you can expect your therapist to ask questions about the current events occurring in your life that has led you to seek therapy and any personal history relevant to the presenting problem.
 Depending on your specific needs, the therapy process may be short with 6 to 8 sessions, or longer with 12 to 16 sessions as you work toward reaching your therapeutic goals.
 Typically, we see progress occur at a faster pace when clients schedule weekly sessions with their therapist.
 Additionally, you can expect your therapist to ask you to do things outside the weekly session that may involve reading a pertinent book, journaling about specific topics, reflecting on certain behaviors, and taking specific steps to reach your goals.